 Mechanisms of benefit of lipid-lowering drugs in patients with coronary heart disease

-Screening guidelines for dyslipidemia
+Screening for lipid disorders

 Statins: Actions, side effects, and administration